frnkySila/batya-api/docs/source/index.rst

 ::

   {
-      error: "Destination user does not exist"
+      "error": "Destination user does not exist"
   }

 ..